mirage335/arduinoUbiquitous/README.md

 Copyright (C) 2018 mirage335
 See the end of the file for license conditions.
-See license.txt for ArduinoUbiquitous license conditions.
+See license.txt for arduinoUbiquitous license conditions.

 # Usage